lorddown/squid-unifi-authentication/README.md

 # squid-unifi-authentication

 System that proves an authentication method for squid proxy.
-System that proves an authentication method for squid proxy.

 Collects connected users as guests in the UNIFI controller and their respective IP addresses by creating a database (SQLITE3).